-We are community energy enthusiasts, citizen activists and student leaders.
-We see energy efficiency as the first step toward relocalizing our energy economies.
+We are community energy enthusiasts who see energy efficiency and community-controlled clean energy as the first step toward relocalizing our economy.
 We have created CEF to support our communities in the process of building people-powered solutions to the energy crisis and climate change.

 Board of Directors